MicrosoftDocs/WindowsCommunityToolkitDocs/docs/gaze/GazeControls.md

   ```
   <Button Style="{StaticResource Symbol}" Content="&#xE752;" k:GazeKeyboard.PageContainer="FullKeyboard" k:GazeKeyboard.TemporaryPage="UppercasePage" />
   ```
 * **Unicode keys**.
-If a unicode character is to be injected, the button should specify the `GazeKeyboard.Unicode` property and set its value to the unicode character to inject as shown in the example below.
+If a unicode character is to be injected, the button should specify the `GazeKeyboard.Unicode` property and set its value to the Unicode character to inject as shown in the example below.
   ```
   <Button Style="{StaticResource Alpha}" Content="&#x1f600;" k:GazeKeyboard.Unicode="&#x1f600;"/>
   ```